amphp/amphp.github.io/docs/amp/reactor-control.md

 | `"cb_data"`           | mixed  | Optional user data to pass as the final parameter when invoking the watcher callback.
 If this option is unspecified a callback receives `null` as its final argument.
 | `"ms_delay"`          | int    | Used with `repeat()` watchers to specify a different millisecond timeout for the initial callback invocation.
 If not specified, repeating timer watchers wait until the `$msInterval` expires before their initial invocation.

 ## Stream IO Watchers

 Stream watchers are how we know when we can read and write to sockets and other streams.
-These events are how we're able to actually *create* things like http servers and asynchronous database libraries using the event reactor.
-As such, stream IO watchers form the backbone of any useful non-blocking amp application.
+These events are how we're able to actually *create* things like HTTP servers and asynchronous database libraries using the event reactor.
+As such, stream IO watchers form the backbone of any useful non-blocking Amp application.

 There are two types of IO watchers: